 • Car accidents.
 A crash can cause direct impact to the head or cause damage when the brain strikes the inside of the skull.

 • Falls.
-Falling from a height or slipping and falling can cause a serious head injury, especially in young children and older adults.
+Falling from a height or a slip and fall can cause a serious head injury, especially among young children and older adults.

 • Sports injuries.
 Injuries are especially common in contact sports such as football.
 Even non-contact sports, such as cycling, can lead to concussions in accidents.